-- 2 cups small pasta or noodles, cooked to package
+- 2 cups uncooked small pasta or egg noodles (3-4 cups cooked)

 - Salt and pepper to taste

-- In a 5 quart heavy bottomed pot, heat the olive oil for 1 minute over medium-high heat.
+- In a 5-quart dutch oven, heat olive oil for over medium-high heat.
 Add onions, carrots and celery.
 Add a pinch of salt to the vegetables and cook until they begin to soften; about 5 minutes.

 - Add garlic, oregano, bay leaf and a pinch of black pepper.
 Cook for 1 minute.

-- Stir in remaining ingredients.
+- Add shredded chicken, tomatoes, corn and broth.
 Bring soup to a boil, then reduce heat to low.
-Cover and simmer for at least 20 minutes, or up to an hour.
-Stir in freshly chopped parsley just before serving.
+Cover and simmer for 15-20 minutes.
+Stir in chopped parsley just before serving.

-- About 10 minutes before serving, boil a pot of water for the pasta and cook to al dente.
+- Meanwhile, boil a pot of water for the pasta and cook to al dente.
 Drain and set aside.